arcalot/arcaflow-plugin-fio/README.md

 ## Input structure

 The input structure (YAML or JSON) is a near-match to a standard fio job file.
-A list of `jobs` is provide, with each item requiring a `name`, which is equivalent to a fio job file section name, and a `params` object with key-value pairs that match job parameters from an fio job file.
+A list of `jobs` is provided, with each item requiring a `name`, which is equivalent to a fio job file section name, and a `params` object with key-value pairs that match job parameters from an fio job file.

 For example, a fio job file like this: